kaminiwalunj/AI-102-AIEngineer/Instructions/07-speech.md

     If the SpeechRecognizer encounters an error, it produces a result of "Cancelled".
 The code in the application will then display the error message.
 The most likely cause is an incorrect key or region in the configuration file.

-   >**Note**: When you're testing with python language you will get a error **No wave device is installed that can play files in the current format.
+   >**Note**: When you're testing with **python** language you will get a error, This is expected **No wave device is installed that can play files in the current format.
 To install a wave device, go to Control Panel, click Printers and Other Hardware, and then click Add Hardware.** as we're testing in Virtual Machine there are no audio drivers installed

 ## Synthesize speech